abidikhairi/gcn-benchmark/README.md

 # Graph Convolution Networks Benchmarks

-In This project i tested gcn in a bunch ML Task
+In This project i tested gcn in a bunch of ML Tasks
 - Node Classification
 - The impact of GCN Depth/Width on accuracy
 - Apply Transfer Learning on Node Classification